 Jordanian activist Kamil al-Zoubi faces several charges in detention related to his freedom of expression

 Kamil al-Zoubi is a Jordanian political activist who has been repeatedly arrested for exercising his right to freedom of expression.
 Since 2014, he was detained in prison about 10 times for periods ranging from two weeks to nine months.
 In addition, he was arrested and detained for a day or two pending investigations approximately 20 times.
-He was last arrested in Ramtha on November 13, 2023.
-He was charged under the Cybercrime Law for social media posts he sharing concerning the war in Gaza.
-On December 14, 2023, al-Zoubi was released on bail.
+He was last arrested in Ramtha on June 3, 2024.
+He was charged under the Cybercrime Law for social media posts he shared concerning the war in Gaza.
+On July 13, 2024, al-Zoubi was released.

 Kamil al-Zoubi is a Jordanian political activist.
 Since the beginning of the Arab Spring in late 2010, he participated in peaceful protests calling for reforms and accountability for corruption.